Petzl Volta Review

-The Volta is Petzl's highest-end climbing rope, designed for use in the alpine as well as for high-end single-pitch climbing.
-It is available in lengths from as short as 30m, all the way up to 100m for those mega-sport pitches in Europe.
+The Volta is one of Petzl's high-end climbing ropes, designed for use in the alpine as well as for high-end single-pitch climbing.
+It is available in lengths from as short as 30m for mountaineering and all the way up to 100m for those mega-sport pitches.
 It comes in a single pattern weave with a pen-marked middle marker, which was fairly durable over a long trip.
-Like most skinny high-end ropes, we found that this one is excellent for alpine and multi-pitch climbing, but should not be used intensively for working on sport climbs.
-We used it side-by-side with competing ropes on a long trip to the alpine rock climbing paradise of the Bugaboos in British Columbia, and found that it withstood the abuse of the abrasive rock better than the rest, likely due to is whopping 42% sheath percentage.
-The dry treatment fared extremely well as we dragged it through melting wet snow on glaciers in the rain, and the super-soft handle found on all Petzl ropes is second to none.
+Like most skinny high-end ropes, we found that this one is excellent for alpine and multi-pitch climbing, but it probably shouldn't be used intensively for working on sport climbs.
+We used it side-by-side with competing ropes on a long trip to the alpine rock climbing paradise of the Bugaboos in British Columbia and found that it withstood the abuse of the abrasive rock better than the rest.
+This is likely due to its whopping 42% sheath percentage.
+The dry treatment fared extremely well as we dragged it through melting wet snow on glaciers in the rain, and the super-soft handle was appreciated by all our testers.
 In many ways, this rope performs very similar to the popular and well-loved Petzl Arial 9.5mm rope, except that it is a bit thinner and a few grams per meter lighter.
-If you enjoy the Arial as your everyday rope, we think you will also love the Volta to help you lighten the load on long pitches and long approaches.
+If you enjoy the Arial as your everyday rope, we think you will also love the Volta to help you lighten the load on long pitches or strenuous approaches.

-As you can see, the Volta has a whopping 42% sheath proportion, which ranks it at the top of the pile.
-However, since this is a thinner rope, the actual number of sheath fibers is likely the same as the 9.5mm Arial, which has a mere 40% sheath proportion (still high).
-Since the sheath is typically what becomes damaged, one could assume this rope will be able to take more damage than ones with less sheath.
+Since the sheath is typically the part of a rope that gets damaged first, one could assume this rope will be able to take more damage than those with less sheath.
 Indeed, compared to the Mammut Revelation, another 9.2mm rope that we also tested in the Bugaboos, this one looks to be in a lot better shape after the long trip.
 Used in non-hangdog applications, like in the alpine, this rope should last you for a very long time.
-We also found that the middle mark lasted a lot longer than on other ropes as well.
+We also found that the middle mark lasted a lot longer than on other ropes.

 The Volta weighs 55 g/m, which means that it is among the lightest ropes in our review, and the weight savings over a fatter rope, even a 9.5mm one, is significant.

-According to our math, a 70m cord would push the scale at 8.49lbs, over half a pound lighter than your average 9.5mm cord for the same length.
-However, you could save another half a pound pretty easily by opting for one of the 52 g/m 8.9 or 9.0mm ropes instead.
+According to our math, a 70m Volta would tip the scale at 8.49lbs, over half a pound lighter than your average 9.5mm cord for the same length.
+However, you could save another half a pound by opting for one of the lightest 8.9 or 9.0mm ropes instead.
 Of course, another way to save weight is to simply carry a shorter rope, such as a 60m instead of a 70.
-When linking long, rope stretching pitches in the mountains, don't underestimate the weight of a rope, as the whole thing will be hanging from your harness, and combined with potential rope drag, can make a large difference in how hard the moves feel.
+When linking long, rope stretching pitches in the mountains, don't underestimate the weight of a rope, as the whole thing will be hanging from your harness, and combined with potential rope drag, can make a large difference in how hard the climbing feels.

-While the Volta is rated as a single, half, and twin line, we think it really only has practical use as a single rope.
-There are much thinner and lighter half and twin ropes available for similar prices, and when carrying two ropes, you really want to emphasize weight as a critical attribute.
+While the Volta is rated as a single, half, and twin line, we think it only has a practical use as a single rope.
+There are much thinner and lighter half or twin ropes available for similar prices, and when opting for a two rope system, you really want to emphasize weight as a critical attribute.

-That said, the 7.5% static elongation figure means that you should expect this cord to stretch a fair bit if you weight it while seconding or top-roping.
-This can be frustrating or even a bit frightening, depending on the situation or the experience level of the second climber.
+That said, the 7.5% static elongation figure means that you should expect this cord to stretch a fair bit when you fall while top-roping.
+This can be frustrating or even a bit frightening, depending on the situation and fearfulness of the climber.
 Stretch like this is unavoidable in a climbing rope though, a necessary downside of using a dynamic rope.
 This one won't stretch nearly as far as the bungee cord-esque ropes in the review that are in the 9% range for this statistic.

-This rope will run you $250 for a 60m at retail price, and $280 for a 70m.
-This is no small chunk of change, but is still right around average for a high end, dry treated climbing rope.
-In general, thinner ropes are a bit more expensive, and of course dry treatment also adds to the expense.
+This rope is right around an average price for a high-end, dry-treated climbing rope.
+In general, thinner ropes are a bit more expensive, and dry treatment also adds to the expense.
 As we have mentioned before, the value you get out of this rope will likely be dependent on how you use it.
-Thrash it at the sport cliff and you will feel ripped off — do yourself a favor and just buy a 9.5 or thicker instead.
-Use it sparingly while sport climbing and take care to avoid potential core-shotting situations in the alpine, and there is no reason this rope won't last for many great adventures, providing excellent value.
+Thrash it at the sport cliff and you will probably feel ripped off — do yourself a favor and just buy a 9.5 or thicker instead.
+Use it sparingly while sport climbing and take care to avoid potential core-shotting situations in the alpine, and there is no reason this rope won't last for many great adventures and provide an excellent value.
 Since we feel it is worthy of our Top Pick award, we clearly think it's worth spending the money on.

 The Petzl Volta is a high-end, skinny single rope designed for use while alpine climbing.
-Its Duratec dry treatment works to protect the sheath and the core, and served us great on rainy days and wet glaciers in the Bugaboos.
-Its most remarkable feature is its incredible handle; you will be hard pressed to ever find a rope as soft and as supple and easy to manipulate.
+Its Duratec dry treatment helps protect the sheath and the core, and this served us great on rainy days and wet glaciers.
+Its most remarkable feature is its incredible handling.
+You will be hard-pressed to find a rope as soft, supple, and easy to manipulate.
 If you are looking to shave some weight for routes on large peaks or with large approaches, but want one that passes the durability test, we highly recommend the Volta.

 — Andy Wellman